Android-for-Python/Android-for-Python-Users/README.md

 The basic code is the same on both a desktop and on mobile.
 However on Android certain IO operations may be prohibited before `on_start()` has completed.
 The app should disable coroutine IO operations until start has completed.

 Without special handling Kivy and asyncio would block one another on a single task OS like Android or iOS, and have OS dependent behavior on a multitasking OS.
-So we always start a Kivy app as an asyncio coroutine.
+So we always start a Kivy app that uses asyncio as an asyncio coroutine.
 We normally start a Kivy app with:

 ```
 ExampleApp().run()